Core Web Vitals: Learn How to Improve for Better SEO [2026]

 • Front-end Code: Minimise and defer non-critical CSS and JS files.
 If you are using a commercial theme, it should already implement these best practices.
 If you are creating a custom theme, ensure you follow WordPress’ recommended practices.

-• Prefetch and preconnect: If your website is connecting to 3rd party domains, you can improve your web performance metrics if you place dns-prefectch and preconnect directives in the head element of your website.
+• Prefetch and preconnect: If your website is connecting to 3rd party domains, you can improve your web performance metrics if you place dns-prefetch and preconnect directives in the head element of your website.

 • Content: Make sure the content above the fold is minimal and optimised for your key pages.
 Try to put your large elements, such as embeds, videos, and image galleries below the fold on your key pages.